Do you have questions about selecting the correct PROTEOR products?

 25 years of Experience

 Craig Armstrong brings over 25 years of professional experience in prosthetics, as an ABC Certified Prosthetist.
 Born without his left leg, Craig’s passion for prosthetics came at an early age, as it gave him the freedom to live life to the fullest.
 An avid young athlete, Craig very intimately understood prosthetic technology and it’s limits, and longed to be a part of bringing more options to amputees.
 Craig began his career where he received his first prosthesis, at Shriners Hospital for Children.
 He spent almost a decade fitting children of all ages and levels of amputation.
 A gifted upper limb and transfemoral specialist, Craig loved fabricating specialized devices the allowed kids to live their dreams.
 He aided in founding “Unlimbited Group” where children and parents living with limb loss could find a common bond, while gaining valuable skills taught at run clinics, ski camps, etc. During his tenure there, he received his BA Science and ABC Certification, and was quickly recruited by Hanger Clinic in Salt Lake City.
-In 2008, Craig was recruited tot he manufacturing side of the industry and has worked with industry leaders such as Motion Control / Filllauer, Freedom Innovations, Martin Bionics, and now, PROTEOR USA.
+In 2008, Craig was recruited tot he manufacturing side of the industry and has worked with industry leaders such as Motion Control / Filllauer, Freedom Innovations, Martin Bionics, and now, PROTEOR.
 He has extensive experience and expertise in clinical education, coding & reimbursement, clinical trials, and his greatest passion: research and development.
 Craig draws on a lifetime’s worth of knowledge and experience to assist fellow clinicians and this with limb loss.
 He loves being part pf brining the best the industry has to offer to the patients and clinics he serves.
 In his are time, you will find him skiing double black diamonds, or hangin from a rock somewhere with his wife and 8 kids.

-Tom comes to PROTEOR USA with over 20 years of experience practicing the trade.
+Tom comes to PROTEOR with over 30 years of experience practicing the trade.
 Following his education and certification at Cal State Dominguez Hills, Tom started his career in central fabrication and worked his way up to a be lead technician and eventually, a practice manager.
 His experience as a clinician in hospital settings, independent clinics, and also for Hanger, has given him a good perspective of the unique need within different settings.

 When Tom worked for Kaiser Permanente as a Regional CPO, and spent time working for the payer, he learned more of the business and reimbursement side of prosthetics.
 Most recently, Tom was the practice manager for a local Hanger Clinic in Orange Country.